Dental Care for Children: How to Take Care of Your Child’s Teeth

 Once you notice that first tooth, you should begin brushing.

-Your baby’s first tooth is likely on the way if there is persistent saliva hanging from their chin and they suddenly want to put everything in their mouth.
+Your baby’s first tooth is likely on the way if persistent saliva hangs from their chin and they suddenly want to put everything in their mouth.

 While you might be concentrating on relieving your baby’s gum discomfort and ensuring their comfort throughout the teething process, it’s also important to start considering caring for those tiny pearls.

-This is why: Babies who have teeth are susceptible to tooth decay and cavities.
+This is why Babies with teeth are susceptible to tooth decay and cavities.
 Additionally, children are more likely to develop cavities in their adult teeth if they have cavities in their baby teeth.
 Therefore, it’s crucial to establish a routine for your kids’ dental care early on.

 How would you approach doing that?
-Here is some advice on how to look after your child’s teeth and how to maintain their oral health.
+Here is some advice on how to look after your child’s teeth and maintain oral health.

 Taking care of your baby’s teeth

-It’s crucial to understand that the bacteria Streptococcus mutans plays a role in some kids’ increased susceptibility to cavities.
+Understanding that Streptococcus mutants play a role in some kids’ increased susceptibility to cavities is crucial.
 Because it feeds on sugar and produces acid that dissolves the tooth’s protective enamel, it is the main cause of tooth decay.

-Babies aren’t born with this bacteria when it comes to neonatal oral care, but studies have shown that they can pick it up early through the saliva of their parent or carer.
+Babies aren’t born with this bacteria when it comes to neonatal oral care, but studies have shown that they can pick it up early through their parent’s or carer’s saliva.

 The way a baby is fed can also affect the condition of their teeth.
-Babies who go to sleep with a bottle of milk, juice or a dummy coated in honey or sugar run the risk of developing baby bottle dental decay.
-When sugar builds up around a person’s teeth while they are sleeping, it feeds the Streptococcus mutans bacteria, causing decay.
+Babies who go to sleep with a bottle of milk, juice, or a dummy coated in honey or sugar run the risk of developing baby bottle dental decay.
+When sugar builds up around a person’s teeth while sleeping, it feeds the Streptococcus mutants bacteria, causing decay.

 So what can you do to ensure the dental health of infants?
 When a baby’s first tooth erupts, you should begin brushing it.
 Brush around their teeth gently with a small, soft toothbrush and a tiny dab of toothpaste; the American Dental Association (ADA) suggests using a dollop approximately the size of a grain of rice till age 3.